PierreJac/Project-NAO-Control/README.md

 - You can try to make your NAO move in v-rep using choregraphe or a script you've made
 - Enjoy !

-### How to receive image from the virtual NAO in v-rep
+### How to retrieve the video from NAO's vision sensors in v-rep :
-You can retrieve images from the camera of your virtual NAO inv-rep just by using our script vision_sensor.py.
-This script will stream the camera in a independant display.
+You can retrieve images from the cameras of your virtual NAO in v-rep just by using our script vision_sensor.py.
+This script will stream the camera in a independent display.
 You can also import the function in another script.
 The function getVisionSensor will just retrieve the image and not display it.

 ### How to configure your own v-rep scene :
 If you want to create your very own v-rep scene containing a NAO, you'll need to configure it so the remote API could connect to it.
 To do so please follow the official v-rep documentation :
 - [Enable remote API client side]
 - [Enable remote API server side]
-- Or if you prefer you can follow this -> [video] <-
+- Or if you prefer you can follow this -> [video] <- (many thanks to Nikolai K. for his really good tutorial)
 In order to get the camera and the fingers working you'll also need a few more steps :
-- For the camera
+- For the cameras
   - In the properties of the cameras untick "Explicit Handling"
 - For the fingers
- - In eacht joint properties tick Motion Handling of all joints enabled"
+  - In each joint properties tick "Motion Handling of all joints enabled"
   - In each model properties of each joints groupement check that everything is untick Finally, disable the child scripts automatically generated with the NAO.